 - Data layers ingest the training images and labels and a transform layer applies data augmentation.
-Augmentation is important to the training of a network in order for it to generalize well to new data.
+Note - Augmentation is important to the training of a network in order for it to generalize well to new data.

 - An FCN performs the feature extraction and object classification, and then determines bounding boxes.

-- Loss functions measure the error in the tasks of predicting object coverage (see DetectNet link for a description) and bounding box corners per grid square.
+- Loss functions measure the error in the tasks of predicting object coverage (see DetectNet link for a detailed description) and bounding box corners per grid square.

 For training, input data can consist of images or video frame images that contain multiple objects.
 For each object in the image the training label includes the class of the object and the coordinates of the corners of its bounding box.
 For each image, there needs to be an associated text file that includes a fixed 3-dimensional label format that enables the network to ingest images of any size with a variable number of objects present.
 The NVIDIA DetectNet implementation uses the KITTI data format.
 This format along with the KITTI dataset can be downloaded here.
 This dataset is useful for training your first FCN.